-The assessment of the brightness temperatures quality and stability is performed by the use of vicarious calibrations.
+The assessment of the brightness temperatures quality and stability is performed using vicarious calibrations.
 Two specific areas are selected.
 Sentinel-3A data used in this section are:

-- Coldest ocean temperature analysis uses Level 2 data - data from processing baseline 2.15 reprocessing from from June 2016 to April 2017. - STC Marine data since December 2016 - Amazon forest analysis uses Level 1B data: - o data from processing baseline 2.15 reprocessing from from June 2016 to April 2017. - STC Land data from LN3 processing center
+- Coldest ocean temperature analysis uses Level 2 data - data from processing baseline 2.15 reprocessing from June 2016 to April 2017. - STC Marine data since December 2016 - Amazon forest analysis uses Level 1B data: - data from processing baseline 2.15 reprocessing from June 2016 to April 2017. - STC Land data from LN3 processing center